Hijack the Seas: Tsunami

 I found myself enveloped in a strong arm, and . . . okay.
 That was better.
 “You’re not stupid.”

 “I feel stupid.
-I was so sure my power would come back as soon as we reached Earth.”
+I was sure my power would come back as soon as we reached Earth.”

 “It was a reasonable assumption.”